Aim of Community Development in Health and Social Care

 - Support for partnership, inter-agency and multi-agency work including co-production

 - Provide capacity building support to establish and/or sustain self help groups, condition specific support groups or local support service

 - Capacity building and support for good governance – including training

 - Assistance with action planning

 - Funding information, advice and practical assistance with applications

 - Sign posting to other community, voluntary and statutory agencies’

 Our work seeks to address inequality and disadvantage, so we prioritise support to groups working with some key population groups including:

 - Groups with a focus on health and wellbeing across all programmes of care

-If you think we may be able to help you or would like further information, please contact us.
+If you would like to get in touch with us to discuss any of the above or would like further information, please contact us.